EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 cd hello
 ```

-2. Create a new file, `hello.cpp`, and open it in your preferred text editor.
+2. Create a new file, `hello.cpp`, and open it in your preferred text editor:

 ```shell
 touch hello.cpp
 ```

-3. Write the smart contract code.
+3. Write the smart contract code:

 Follow these four steps and add this code to the `hello.cpp` file.